jdbean/Stock-Trader/README.md

 # Roadmap

 1. Rigorous automated testing suite
-1. Implement a cache to retain portfolio total data for performance purposes.
+2. Implement a cache to retain portfolio total data for performance purposes
+3. Implement better handling and automated retrying of failed or unsucessful Faraday requests